limlabs/blog-deploy-example/README.md

 #### Media Storage

-For storing the thumbnails that accompany each post, a different data store is more appropriate.
+For storing the cover images that accompany each post, a different data store is more appropriate.
 Typically media and other binary assets are stored in a "blob" storage solution, such as Amazon S3.
 These blob stores are managed by cloud providers, and offer high read scalability and can store large amounts of data affordably.

 In our case, we will be using Vercel Blob storage.
 We chose this to keep the number of cloud vendors and integrations low.
 This pattern however can work just as well with another cloud storage provider like AWS, GCP or Azure.